smaremanda/add-in-docs/outlook/manifests/activation-rules.md

 <Rule xsi:type="ItemHasRegularExpressionMatch" RegExName="fruits" RegExValue="apple|banana|coconut" pPropertyName="BodyAsPlaintext" IgnoreCase="true" />
 ```

-For more information about using the  **ItemHasRegularExpressionMatch** rule, see[Use regular expression activation rules to show an Outlook add-in](../outlook/read/use-regular-expressions-to-show-an-outlook-add-in.md).
+For more information about using the  **ItemHasRegularExpressionMatch** rule, see [Use regular expression activation rules to show an Outlook add-in](../outlook/read/use-regular-expressions-to-show-an-outlook-add-in.md).

 ## RuleCollection rule